luk3yx/minetest-flow/README.md

 ## Features

+#### Layouting

+ - Automatic layouting using `HBox` and `VBox` elements
  - No manual positioning of elements.
  - Some elements have an automatic size.
  - The size of elements can optionally expand to fit larger spaces

+#### Other features

  - No form names.
 Form names are still used internally, however they are hidden from the API.
  - No having to worry about state.
- - Values of fields, scrollbars, checkboxes, etc are remembered when redrawing a formspec and are automatically applied.
+ - Values of fields, scrollbars, checkboxes, etc are remembered when redrawing a form and are automatically applied.

 ## Limitations